 This committee reviews all matters relating to the acquisition of land for public use and/or for environmental protection.
 "Acquisition" is interpreted in the broadest sense to include obtaining titles, leases, licences and other instruments such as covenants.
 A major goal of GaLTT is to have a connected trail system throughout the island, and this committee analyzes and prioritizes the individual project segments, recording progress in Project Summary Reports.

-Its Chairperson and covenant co-ordinator is Anne Landry.
-Members: Madeleine Ani, Ron Bilquist, Rob Brockley, Tom Cameron, Norm Harburn.
+Its Chairperson and covenant co-ordinator is Norm Harburn.
+Members: Ron Bilquist, Rob Brockley, Tom Cameron, Anne Landry, and Nola Johnston.

 Community Engagement Committee